marlinarnz/quetzal_germany/README.md

 ## Structure

-The method is oriented towards classical four-step transport modelling.
+The method is oriented towards classical four-step transport modelling with emphasis on the demand side.

 ![Structure of quetzal_germany](input/quetzal_germany_structure_chart.PNG "Structure of quetzal_germany")